rubyfu/RubyfuGem/README.md

 Done!

 ### Enhancing how the gem application is working

+### Known Issues
-Currently, the gem misses and important mission which is the syncronization between the webrick and browser process so if you clos the browser, the webrick will keep working in the background.
+- The gem misses and important mission, which is the synchronization between the *webrick* and *browser process so if you close the browser, the webrick will keep working in the background.

+- Make gem update smarter

+Currently, each time we update the book, we've to update the gem even we did nothing with the gem's code

+  - Gem's command-line should check the latest gem version
+  - Gem should check the latest book contents (create a repo, maybe?)
+  - If the gem is latestet, and book content is not, then the content only should get updated, make sense!
+  - If the gem is not latest then update the gem and gem update shall contain latest content.

 ### gem test